 TCM: If you were talking to a Four Wheel customer, how do you advise them about choosing between your new aluminum siding, and fiberglass filon siding?
 What are the advantages and disadvantages to both siding types?

 Tom: What works best for you, in your particular use of the camper is what we recommend.
-A nice thing about the fiberglass is that it offers a little better insulation from the cold.
-Appearance has a lot to do with your satisfaction of the product.
+A nice thing about fiberglass is that it offers a little better insulation from the cold.
+Appearance has a lot to do with your satisfaction with the product.
 We’ll be happy to discuss what works best for your needs.